 - An unauthenticated user tries to access “jira.awesomedomain.com”, but doesn’t reach Jira.

 - The AWS Application Load Balancer intercepts the incoming http request before it reaches the Atlassian application and redirects the user to the Identity Provider for authentication.

-- Resolution’s app sends the user and its info to the Atlassian application with an HTTP header.
+- Resolution’s app uses the information passed along by the load balancer to log in the user.
 No additional login is required.
 That’s a good job, right?

 Comparison with a SAML SSO authentication flow

 Let’s now look at a SAML SSO flow from a very high level to understand the main differences between the alb authentication and a more traditional SSO solution.

 - An unauthenticated user tries to access “jira.awesomedomain.com”, and hits the Atlassian login page